-We were pleased to welcome Professor Graeme D. Bird (Gordon College) for a special CHS Open House Discussion.
-Professor Bird, who is both a classicist and jazz musician, joined members of the Hour 25 and CHS community for a discussion about Homeric poetry, multitextuality, and jazz.
+We were pleased to welcome Professor Graeme D. Bird (Gordon College) for a special Open House Discussion.
+Professor Bird, who is both a classicist and jazz musician, joined members of the community for a discussion about Homeric poetry, multitextuality, and jazz.

-For a general introduction to Bird and his work, read “Homeric Variations: Interview with Classicist and Jazz Musician Graeme Bird” on the kleos@CHS blog.
+For a general introduction to Bird and his work, read “Homeric Variations: Interview with Classicist and Jazz Musician Graeme Bird”.

-You can watch on the Center for Hellenic Studies YouTube channel, or in the frame below.
+You can watch on our YouTube channel, or in the frame below.

 Here is a PDF handout of the slides that were displayed during the conversation: